emilearthur/fastblog/_posts/2021-08-18-DataClass - Inheritance-and-Composition.md

 ```

-However with dataclasses, one would construct the same class with data above as such
+However, with dataclasses, one would construct the same class with data above as such;

 ```python
 from dataclass import dataclass